Frequently asked questions

 Can I pay the course fee in another currency instead of GB Pounds?

 No. If you pay by credit card, then your card will convert your currency to GB Pounds for you.
 If you pay by cheque, though, make sure that it is in GB Pounds.

 How do I enrol on the first module?

-Students are asked to fill an online application form before enrolling that includes a request for a 200-250 word paragraph with information about background and/ or qualifications related to French, any experience of translation and reasons for wishing to do the course.
+Students are asked to fill an online application form before enrolling that includes a request for a 200-250 word paragraph with information about background and/ or qualifications related to French or Spanish, any experience of translation and reasons for wishing to do the course.
 There is a link to the form on the course description page.

 Should I do both modules?